California is a state that evokes images of creativity, innovation, and natural beauty.

 It’s full of history, art and culture that you won’t find anywhere else in the state.

-30. Taking a scenic gondola ride in Mammoth Lakes
+30. Gondola ride in Mammoth Lakes

 Mammoth Lakes is a beautiful mountain town in the Eastern Sierras that’s famous for its incredible landscapes and outdoor activities.